 We were never married, current orders only state visitation details.
 Dad is to submit to me monthly drug test results in order to see child..he has been out of jail since March of 2019 has not given me any results or complied with order.
 Dad spent 3 years in jail on for felony gun and drug charges....
 Read more »

 I have no access to bank account because he never added me and put our house only in his name and us emotionally abusive and was at times physical abusive I have no access to funds he took everything away from me would not let me wrk because he didnt want to loose state insurance or food stamps...
 Read more »

 I don't mind the work, but I'm willing to bet before interviewing and researching it that the non-custodial spouse is in a country that is a signatory of the Hague Convention.
 You need a lawyer in the jurisdiction where the custodial parent and the children live.
-The child support formula of that...Read more »
+The child support formula...Read more »

 We had joint placement but my ex didn't have day care for him so he said I had to take him for the summer.
 Now that schools in place he wants him every other week again and I think he's doing much better full time with me.
 He refuses to pay anything more.